Long Short-Term Transformer for Online Action Detection: Long Short-Term Transformer

 \subsection{Overview}

 Our method is based on the intuition that frames observed recently provide precise information about the ongoing action instance, while frames over an extended period offer contextual references for actions that are potentially happening right now.
 We propose Long Short-term TRansformer (LSTR) in an explicit encoder-decoder manner, as shown in Fig.~\ref{fig:network}.
 In particular, the feature vectors of $m_L$ frames in the distant past are stored in a \textit{long-term memory}, and a \textit{short-term memory} stores the features of $m_S$ recent frames.
 The LSTR encoder compresses and abstracts features in long-term memory to an encoded latent representation of $n_1$ vectors.
 The LSTR decoder queries the encoded long-term memory with the short-term memory for decoding, leading to the action prediction $\hat{y}_t$.
-This design follows the line of thought in combining long- and short-term information for action understanding~\cite{donahue2015long,wang2016temporal,wu2019long}, but addresses several key challenges to effectively and efficiently achieve this goal, thanks to the flexibility of modeling brought by the recently emerged Transformers~\cite{vaswani2017attention}.
+This design follows the line of thought in combining long- and short-term information for action understanding~\cite{donahue2015long,wang2016temporal,wu2019long}, but addresses several key challenges to efficiently achieve this goal, exploiting the flexibility of Transformers~\cite{vaswani2017attention}.